 - Kellogg joined Climate Group’s RE100 in 2017 to take on a leadership role in moving to renewable electricity in the food industry.
 Today, 28% of electricity use in our facilities comes from renewable sources.

-- We share our heart and soul strategy as part of key investor events to demonstrate our company values and how this strategy helps deliver growth for the company.
+- We share updates on our Better Days commitment as part of key investor events to demonstrate our company values and how this strategy helps deliver growth for the company.

 You can learn about our progress towards our Better Days 2030 commitments in our latest Responsibility Report.
 You can also read more about environmental social governance at Kellogg Company by visiting our Investor Relations website.

 2 EPA Equivalencies Calculator.
 Kellogg Company data from 2015 – 2019. https://www.epa.gov/energy/greenhouse-gas-equivalencies-calculator